-Definitions: The following tables contain scientific terms and measures, some of which may require explanation.
-Level 1 Assessment: A level 1 assessment is a study of the water system to identify potential problems and determine (if possible) why coliform bacteria have been found in our water system.
-Level 2 Assessment: A level 2 assessment is a very detailed study of the water system to identify potential problems and determine (if possible) why an E.coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.
+Definitions: The following tables contain scientific terms and measures, some of which may require determine (if possible) why coliform bacteria have been found in our water system.

+Level 1 Assessment: A level 1 assessment is a study of the water system to identify potential problems and problems and determine (if possible) why an E.coli MCL violation has occurred and/or why total coliform bacteria have been found in our water system on multiple occasions.

+Level 2 Assessment: A level 2 assessment is a very detailed study of the water system to identify potential

-Maximum Contaminant Level Goal or MCGL The level of a contaminant in drinking water below which there in no known or expected risk of health.
+Maximum Contaminant Level Goal or MCGL

+The level of a contaminant in drinking water below which there in no known or expected risk of health.
 MCLGs allow for a margin of safety.

-Maximum Contaminant Level or MCL: The highest level of a contaminant that is allowed in drinking water.
+Maximum Contaminant Level or MCL:

+The highest level of a contaminant that is allowed in drinking water.
 MCL's are set as close to the MCLGs as feasible using the best available treatment technology.

-Maximum residual disinfectant level goal or MRDLG The level of drinking water disinfectant below which there is no known or expected risk of health.
+Maximum residual disinfectant level

+goal or MRDLG

+The level of drinking water disinfectant below which there is no known or expected risk of health.
 MRDLGs do reflect the benefits of the use of disinfectants to control microbial contaminants.

-Maximum residual disinfectant level or MRDL: 1 The highest level of disinfectant allowed in drinking water.
+Maximum residual disinfectant level or MRDL: The highest level of disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.

+not applicable. na:

-na: not applicable. mrem: millirems per year (a measure of radiation absorbed by the body). ppb: micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. ppm milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. pCi/L pCi/L; picocuries per liter (a measure of radioactivity)
+millirems per year (a measure of radiation absorbed by the body). mrem:

+micrograms per liter or parts per billion - or one ounce in 7,350,000 gallons of water. ppb:

+milligrams per liter or parts per million - or one ounce in 7,350 gallons of water. ppm pCi/L pCi/L; picocuries per liter (a measure of radioactivity)